Three Against the Wilderness

 The Colliers’ home in the ‘wilderness’ © Wil Stewart

-Eric Collier was ‘a man ahead of his time’, according to Andrew Anaka, Conservation Officer with the Ministry of Environment, based in Williams Lake, British Columbia.
+Eric Collier was ‘a man ahead of his time’, according to Andrew Anaka, Conservation Officer with the Ministry of Environment, based in Williams Lake, British Columbia in 2006.

 Image: © Photawa | Dreamstime.com